Hugh H. Smythe: Life

-Smythe was the tenth African-American U.S. ambassador and the first to a Middle Eastern country.
+He was appointed as the United States Ambassador to Syria from 1965 to 1967.
+Anti-Americanism was rampant in Syria at the time, due to the relationship between the United States and Israel, Syria's rival.
+As Syria was one of the most pro-Soviet countries in the region, who frequently criticized racism in the United States, it was thought that his appointment would weight out of those arguments, though Syrian protests in front of the American embassy accused him of being a traitor to his race.
+Syrian-American relations were at a low point; just a few months before his arrival, the Syrian government expelled the U.S. embassy’s second secretary and another embassy employee over espionage charges.
+Despite being constantly surveilled, he helped increase United States Information Service programs, set up local health programs and other aid programs, as well as visiting all twelve of Syria's provinces.
 His tenure coincided with the Six-Day War and the severing of diplomatic ties with the United States.
 He later became notorious for the "Smythe Telegram" that he wrote during the increasing tensions before the war, where he demanded that the U.S. return to a pro-Arab foreign policy and said that the U.S. should ignore previous promises to Israel that Egypt would not be allowed to ban Israeli ships from transiting the Straits of Tiran.
-He left the country on June 8, 1967.
+He left the country on June 8, 1967 after Syria severed diplomatic ties with the US and became the ambassador to Malta.
+While Syria expelled the U.S embassy, he was able to secure an extension of the evacuation order.